arunkpv/vsd-hdp/docs/Day1.md

 [Back to TOC](../README.md)
 [Prev: Day0](Day0.md)$~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~$[Next: Day2](Day2.md)
 _________________________________________________________________________________________________________
-# Day 1
+# Day 1: Introduction to Verilog RTL design and Synthesis

-## Labs 1,2: Functional Simulation of RTL design using iverilog and gktwave
+## 1.1 Lab: Functional Simulation of RTL design using iverilog and gktwave
 In this lab, we clone the gihthub repo - [sky130RTLDesignAndSynthesisWorkshop](https://github.com/kunalg123/sky130RTLDesignAndSynthesisWorkshop) - and use one of the example RTL design sources together with its corresponding testbench to get familiarised with the functional simulation of an RTL design using iverilog and gtkwave.
 <br />
 1. Clone the github repo with the RTL design examples and sky130*.lib files